aryan151/GoodGames/README.md

 - Session cookies used to authorize users when trying to view shelves and read/update their reviews
 - Logged in users can create own reviews, store games in shelves and add their own shelves.
 - AJAX is used to asynchronously render elements (e.g. adding a review, presenting list of shelves)
+- IGDB API is used to seed games into the database
+- MediaWiki API is used to seed reviews by querying wikipedia and scraping snippets realated to each game.

 ***